Asynchronous Exclusive Selection: Lower Bounds on Local Steps

-We consider the time complexity of renaming and storing.
-An instance of Renaming is determined by at most the following four number parameters: $k$, $M$, $N$, and~$r$.
-For some of them the time can be very small; for instance, if $k=M$ then the original names do, so the time is~$\cO(1)$.
-On the other side of the spectrum, if $N=\infty$ then the step complexity of any solution is $\Omega(k)$.
-To see this, observe first that if the original names affect the actions of processes, then there is such an assignment of $n$ original names, that in any point of an execution, if there is a choice that processes can make which is affected by the original names, then all the processes might choose similarly.
+For a distributed system of $n$ processes, an instance of Renaming is determined by some of the following four parameters: an upper bound on the number of participating processes~$k$, a range of new names~$M$, a range of original names~$N$, and a number of auxiliary shared read-write registers~$r$.
+For some configurations of these parameters, the number of steps can be very small; for instance, if $N=\Theta(k)$ then the original names could do, so the number of steps is~$\cO(1)$.
+On the other side of the spectrum, if $N$ is not known and can be arbitrarily large, then the step complexity of any renaming algorithm is $k-1$.

+An intuition why the number of steps is $k-1$ in some scenarios could be build as follows.
+If the original names affect the actions of processes, then there is such an assignment of the $n$ original names that at any point of an execution, if there is a choice that processes can make which is affected by the original names, then all the processes might choose similarly.
 In particular, if processes choose not to write, so that there is no communication among them, then all want to assign the same name.
-Therefore one of the processes, say, $p$ writes at some point, let it be the first such a process.
+Therefore, one of the processes writes at some point, and let $p$ be the first such a process.
 After a write, some processes learn of the value written, by reading.
-Observe that all have to learn, since otherwise one process among these that never learn chooses the same name as $p$.
-This argument is extended by induction to imply that the process that chooses the name as the last one had to read at least $k-1$ times.
-Such phenomena occur in many simulations, as was captured by a general lower bound of Jayanti et al.~\cite{JayantiTT00}.
-We present a general lower bound which gives an estimate on $N$, depending on $M$ and $r$, for which the lower bound $k-1$ on time holds.
+All processes have to learn the value written by~$p$, since otherwise one process among these that never learn could choose the same name as~$p$.
+This argument can be extended by induction to imply that the process that chooses the name as the last one had to read at least $k-1$ times.
+A general lower bound of Jayanti et al.~\cite{JayantiTT00} captures related scenarios.